Atulku-Microsoft/cwyd-samplegp-4/README.md

 When Deployment is complete, follow steps in [Set Up Authentication in Azure App Service](./docs/azure_app_service_auth_setup.md) to add app authentication to your web app running on Azure App Service

+Now you've completed your deployment, to help you get started, here are some [Sample Questions](/docs/SampleQuestions.md) you can follow to try it out.

 **Note**: The default configuration deploys an OpenAI Model "gpt-4.1" with version 2025-04-14.
 However, not all locations support this version.
 If you're deploying to a location that doesn't support version 2024-05-13, you'll need to switch to a lower version.
 To find out which versions are supported in different regions, visit the